|

 scientific fraud in

-no errors, and schedule them to run the following week.
+find no errors, and schedule them to run the next week.

 Monsanto hires

-a powerful law firm before the show ran and threatened to sue Fox television
+a powerful law firm before the show runs and threatens to sue Fox television

 The station offered Monsanto